bt3gl/building_blog/content/csaw-ctf-2014-networking.md

 We can open this file with [Wireshark], which is an open-source packet analyzer, or using [chaosreader], a freeware tool to trace TCP and UDP sessions.
 We choose the first.
 There are several things that we could explore and look for in this file:

-        - We could search for all the the interesting protocols inside and analyze them.
+        - We could search for all the interesting protocols inside and analyze them.

         - We could go to *Statistics*-> *Protocol Hierarchy* and look at the traffic patterns.